Area of Interest Selection#

 Module AOI#

-An AOI selector module is composed of two main sections: the available methods (1) and the map (2).
-Although we will mention all the features and methods available, some of them might not be available in the context of the module you are working on.
+Although we will mention all features and methods available, some might not be available in the context of the module you are working on.

 Available methods#